menu

 Demographics

-The percentage of people in Henderson - McCool Junction who are college-educated is somewhat higher than the average US community of 21.84%: 26.61% of adults in Henderson - McCool Junction have at least a bachelor's degree.
+The overall education level of Henderson - McCool Junction is somewhat higher than in the average US city of 21.84%: 26.61% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Henderson - McCool Junction in 2022 was $39,313, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $157,252 for a family of four.
 However, Henderson - McCool Junction contains both very wealthy and poor people as well.